 Florida's Imperiled Species

-Some listed and non-listed species are also considered managed species because of the well-developed programs that address their conservation, management or recovery, such as manatees, panthers, and sea turtles.
+Some listed and non-listed species have the well-developed programs that address their conservation, management or recovery, such as manatees, panthers, and sea turtles.
 The FWC has individual management plans for imperiled species such as the gopher tortoise as well as a comprehensive Imperiled Species Management Plan for 57 state listed species.